helpbuttons/hb-docs/docs/English/concepts.md

 - Users exist **across Networks** — their profile and reputation travel with them
 - Users can **join and leave** Networks freely (subject to privacy settings)
 - Users can **support** each other (positive endorsement, no ratings)
-- Users can be **blocked** by admins within a Network or globally
+- Users can be **blocked** by coordinators within a Network or globally
-- Admins can assign other users **admin roles** within their Network
+- Coordinators can assign other users **coordinator roles** within their Network

 There is no global reputation score — reputation is social, established through peer endorsements and community trust.